turingschool/curriculum/source/projects/blogger.markdown

 Part of the big deal with Rails is that it makes working with these relationships very easy.
-When we created the migration for comments we started with an `references` field named `article`.
+When we created the migration for comments we started with a `references` field named `article`.
 The Rails convention for a one-to-many relationship:

 * the objects on the "many" end should have a foreign key referencing the "one" object.